-- 1.3.1 There was a range of traditional roof coverings, including thatch (Fig. 5), stone slates (Fig. 6), timber shingles, clay tiles (Fig. 7) and blue slate (Fig. 8); all usually laid on timber battens, and fixed directly to the roof structure, with no form of underlay.
-The more irregular coverings (particularly stone slates) were often pointed up internally with porous lime mortar (a process known as 'torching'), to help prevent wind-driven rain entering the roof.
-Such roofs are breathable over the whole surface, and will allow moisture from the habitable spaces below to evaporate very effectively. - 1.3.2 Traditional roof coverings have continued in use, supplemented in more recent years by e.g. concrete tiles or reconstituted stone tiles, etc. Since the early part of the 20th century, roof coverings have usually been fixed over some form of underlay (and of course many traditional roofs have been re-covered using underlay).
-The first underlays were bitumastic and not permeable, although in more recent years breathable cloth underlays have been developed.
+There was a range of traditional roof coverings, including thatch, stone tiles, timber shingles, clay tiles and blue slate; all usually laid on timber battens, and fixed directly to the roof structure, with no form of underlay.
+The more irregular coverings (particularly stone slates) were sometimes pointed-up internally with porous lime mortar (a process known as 'torching'), to help prevent wind-driven rain entering the roof.
+Such roofs are breathable over the whole surface, and will allow moisture from the habitable spaces below to evaporate effectively.

-Fig. 5 Thatch
+Fig. 3 Welsh slate, stone slate, clay tile and thatch

+Traditional roof coverings continue to be used, supplemented in more recent years by products such as concrete tiles and reconstituted stone tiles.
+Since the early part of the C20, roof coverings have usually been fixed over some form of underlay (and of course many traditional roofs have been re-covered using underlay).
+The first underlays were bitumastic and not permeable; although in more recent years breathable cloth underlays have been developed.

+16.5 WINDOWS